Customer Closeness Begins with Great Customer Profiles

-Think about your customers.
+Think about your ideal customers.
+Do you have customer profiles to better understand who they are?
 Do you know them well or are they strangers?
-Can you describe your ideal or average customer?
 If they’re consumers, you might know basics like age, gender, household income, and some of what they buy.
-If they’re a business, you probably know what industry they’re in, what their revenues are and some trends facing them.
+If they’re a business, you probably know what industry they’re in, what their revenues are, and some trends facing them.

 But knowing the basics won’t tell you what issues they face in their daily lives or business, how well they are or aren’t resolving those issues, where they go to find out more about resolving things and how they go about making a decision.
 You need to know what motivates them, how their attitudes and actions are measured, and what their priorities are.

 If you don’t have a good customer profile today, start by collecting information you have.
 Your different groups may have different pieces of customer knowledge.
-Collect these different bits of information, identify what is missing and develop a plan to fill in the gaps.
+Collect these different bits of information, identify what is missing in your customer profiles, and develop a plan to fill in the gaps.

-Find out what they think about issues, how well you’re meeting their needs or where they wish you were better.
+Find out what your customers think about issues, how well you’re meeting their needs, or where they wish you were better.
 Try a mix of these 7 tactics for getting closer to your customers:

 - Complete an annual or post-sale satisfaction survey

 - Conduct a win/loss survey on closed opportunities

 - Set up a trend polls or issue survey